-The Project Team reviewed the mitigation strategies and actions from the 2010 Multi-Jurisdictional Hazard Mitigation Plan "Taming Natural Disasters".
-The 2010 Plan outlined mitigation strategies scheduled for completion.
-Several of the actions contained in the Plan were on-going and Zone 7 staff were able implement them over the last 5 years.
-However, the goals were generally part of Zone 7's normal operations.
-There was no measureable progress for specific mitigation actions beyond this point due to the nonspecific nature of the activities outlined in the 2010 Plan.
-However, some implementation of mitigation objectives in planning mechanisms was achieved and described on page 5-11 of this plan.
-One of the main goals of the plan update was to include mitigation actions that were specific to Zone 7 which could be evaluated and measured.
+The Project Team reviewed the mitigation strategies and actions from the 2018 HMP.
+The 2018 Plan outlined mitigation strategies scheduled for completion.
+Several of the actions contained in the Plan were on-going and District staff were able to implement them over the last 5 years.
+However, these goals were generally part of the District's normal operations.

-Several of the Mitigation Strategies from the 2010 Plan have been carried through into this update albeit modified.
-Table 4.6 provides some of the mitigation strategies from the 2010 Plan and their correlation to the current Plan.
+There was, however, measurable progress for some specific mitigation actions outlined in the 2018 Plan.
+Implementation of mitigation objectives along with existing planning mechanisms are described on page 5-6 of this plan.
+Several of the Mitigation Strategies from the 2018 Plan have been carried through into this update, albeit modified.
+Table 4.5 provides some of the mitigation strategies from the 2018 Plan and their correlation to the current Plan.